Commercial Building Energy Standards

 The CBES has been revised as of October 3, 2011.
 Revisions took effect January 3, 2012 and apply to construction commenced on and after the date they became effective.
 CBES applies to all new commercial construction, including additions, alterations, renovations, and repairs.

 Free hard copies of the updated Vermont Commercial Energy Codebook are now available.
 Electronic copies are also available for purchase through the International Code Council (ICC) website.
-Please email Barry Murphy to receive a codebook.
+Please contact the Energy Code Assistance Center on 1-855-887-0673 for free hard copies.

 Additional free trainings on the new CBES are being scheduled by Efficiency Vermont and will be posted here when available.